1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 The auto-club membership offers countless savings in addition to a little extra peace of mind.
 On the road, members are entitled to free tire changes and free delivery of gasoline if they are on empty (paying only the price of the fuel).
 The AAA member card can be presented for discounts off the road, too.
 For example, you can get up to 30% off at LensCrafters and up to 50% off prescription drugs.

 Prices vary by location.
-A gift membership in Northern California costs between $56 and $119 for one year.
-In the mid-Atlantic region, plan prices range from $72 to $122.
+A gift membership in Southern California costs $68 for one year.
+(And you get two movie tickets or a pound of See's Candies when you buy it.)
+In the mid-Atlantic region, plan prices range from $72 to $123.

 John Briggs via Kiva.org

 Give your loved ones the chance to regift for a good cause.
 Kiva is a non-profit organization that connects people around the world who are looking for financing with individuals who are willing to fund small loans.
 With a Kiva card, you can get your philanthropic or entrepreneurial friends started with the micro-financing opportunity of their choice for as little as $25.
 When the loan gets repaid, your gift recipient can use the funds over and over, lending to different projects via Kiva.
 Or he can opt to cash out into a PayPal account.
 Cards can be printed or sent via snail mail or e-mail.